creativewave/use-definition/README.md

   npm i @cdoublev/use-definition
 ```

-**Note on browsers support:** this package doesn't include a polyfill of `requestAnimationFrame`, which is required for IE < 10.
+This package doesn't include a polyfill of `requestAnimationFrame`, which is required for IE < 10.
 You should [include it](https://gist.github.com/paulirish/1579671) [yourself](https://hackernoon.com/polyfills-everything-you-ever-wanted-to-know-or-maybe-a-bit-less-7c8de164e423).

 ## Example